ThomasBleijendaal/umbraco-custom-section/docs/di.md

 register all the controllers included in Umbraco.

 After that we setup the `CustomSectionDbContext`, which uses an `InMemoryDatabase`.
 Such a database is ideal for an example project like this.
-No migrations, a single initializer to seed the data and no complex setup.
+No migrations, a single initializer we use to seed the data and no complex setup.
 In [the repository](https://github.com/ThomasBleijendaal/umbraco-custom-section/tree/master/CustomSection) you can find all the classes involved with the database setup, I have omitted these here to avoid endless code listings.